-Understanding your body is key to a successful training cycle, staying injury free, and ultimately meeting race day goals.
-If your injury prone, like I am, consider a run/walk method of training and racing.
-The many benefits of run/walk method allows the runner:
+Understanding your body is key to maintaining a successful training cycle, staying injury-free, and ultimately meeting race day goals.
+If you're injury-prone, like I am, consider the many benefits of a run/walk method that allows runners to:

-- to build time on their feet while limiting the amount of pounding steps - to maintain great running form without muscular fatigue - to reset their running form as they begin each cycle of running - to reduce post run soreness - to be able to run faster during the run cycles than if running continuously and possibly have a faster race time
+- Build time on their feet while limiting the amount of pounding steps. - Maintain great running form without muscular fatigue. - Reset their running form as they begin each cycle of running. - Reduce post run soreness. - Run faster during the run cycles than if running continuously and possibly have a faster race time.